AntoineAndre/1D_phase_measurement/README.md

 Copyright (c) 2018-2020 UBFC, ENSMM, UFC, CNRS.

-Authors: Antoine N. ANDRE, Guillaume J. LAURENT, Patrick SANDOZ
+Authors: Antoine N. ANDRE, Guillaume J. LAURENT, Patrick SANDOZ, Valérian GUELPA

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by